 Does OTC Trading affect the price of the asset?

 Yes, OTC trading surely affects the prices of the asset.
 The asset’s value is usually seen to increase at OTC, as the demand is relatively high on this platform.

-Trading over the top is not recommended for newbies.
-The minimum cost of trading might sound very attractive to the new traders, but they can lose a lot of money since they are not familiar with the basic strategies or knowledge of trading.
+Trading over the counter is not recommended for newbies.
+The minimum cost of trading might sound very attractive to the new traders, but they can lose a lot of money since they are not familiar with the basic OTC binary strategies or knowledge of trading.

 If you are new to trading, always start with the auction market.
 Practice and experiment there to develop your trading strategies.
 You can also sign-up with Quotex to learn trading from scratch.
 You can [practice and experiment there without losing any money while trading.